-In the field placements (SOWK 4914, 4924), the focus of learning activities includes addressing a range of human needs.
+In the field placement (SOWK 4914, 4924), student experiences with services addressing a range of human needs becomes the focus of learning activities.
 Students also learn about recording, documentation, use of practice supervision, and the application of the NASW Code of Ethics, all within the context of the assigned agency.
 The student is expected to sufficiently demonstrate practice behaviors affiliated with the nine social work competencies, shaped by the Field Learning Contract (see appendix).
 This contract guides the student and the field instructor in establishing how the student will achieve required practice.
 The field instructor evaluates the student during midterm and at the end of the semester (see Field Instructor Student Evaluation Form in the appendix below).